fletcher/MMD-Test-Suite/README.md

 # How To Use #

-To use this software, simply run:
+To use this software, simply run (for example):

-	./MarkdownTest.pl --script ~/path/to/MultiMarkdown.pl --tidy
+	./MarkdownTest.pl --script=~/path/to/MultiMarkdown.pl --tidy
-		--testdir MultiMarkdownTests
+		--testdir=MultiMarkdownTests --ext=".tex" --Flags="-t latex"

 I have modified the script to allow a `--Flags` extension that passes the flags to the script that is called.
 This can be used to pass flags to the script to enable compatibility mode, or LaTeX output, or whatever.